 The next problem would be the unreliability of AIS (reliability).
 For example, the fictitious credit case at BSB Bank on behalf of PT CT which involved BSB employees, through false record keeping which resulted in PT CT being able to get loan funds of up to IDR 480 billion (Adil, 2014).
-According to the Deputy Commissioner for Banking of Financial Service Authority, Kristiyana (2015), one of the programs conducted by BPD is a transformation program consisting of three phases which in the first phase it aims to build a supporting process and strong capital along with a fine quality of human resources, working culture, and reliable information systems through synergies of BPD group.
+According to the Deputy Commissioner for Banking of Financial Service Authority, Kristiyana (2015), one of the program consisting of three phases which in the first phase it aims to build a supporting process and strong capital along with a fine quality of human resources, working culture, and reliable information systems through synergies of BPD group.